|Bobber / Float Fishing|

 typically, under higher water flows, we will be fishing something other than

 Color preference variances are quite common amongst different anglers.
-For steelhead, our favorites are all pink, pink / white, and cerise / black combinations.
+For steelhead, many favorites are all pink, pink / white, and cerise / black combinations.
 For low-water salmon, black seems to be the best choice.

 Key in your presentation is keeping the drift of the bobber as close as possible to current speed and adjusting your length of line under the bobber to keep the jig within 12-18 inches of bottom.